What Is Uniswap And How It Works?

 How UNISWAP got started

-So, Some new approaches were needed!
+So, some new approaches were needed!

 Ether Delta Icon